 Speaking of luxury, people who own yachts know that living well is a combination of style, décor, money, and purpose.
 The “living room” becomes an adventure on the high seas and the sky’s the limit.
 The way we see it, every yacht should have a designer piano.

-Imagine this Bluethner Lucid Hive piano aboard the superyacht designed by Zaha Hadid, below.
+Imagine this Bluthner Lucid Hive piano aboard the superyacht designed by Zaha Hadid, below.

 While we have focused on living rooms, we cannot forget that some people have entertainment rooms, music rooms, and recreation rooms that happily accommodate a piano and even a piano bar.
-This fun Story & Clark piano bar would provide many good evenings of music and celebration.
+This fun acrylic piano bar would provide many good evenings of music and celebration.

 The LED-lit Bluethner would be a happy addition to the Romeo Hotel in Naples, don’t you think?